AlexMules/Arduino-RFID-Door-Lock/README.md

 * **`USB Type-A to Type-B Cable`**: Provides dual functionality: powering the circuit with a constant 5V voltage from a computer and transferring the source code from the development environment (Arduino IDE) to the microcontroller's Flash memory.
 * **`Plexiglass Support (4mm thickness)`**: Used for rigid mounting of all components, ensuring structural stability of the system.<br><br>

+## 🔧 Software Implementation
+The software implementation consists of two distinct programs designed to manage the identification and access logic of the system:
+* `**ScanUID.ino**` - This program is designed to extract the UID from the RFID tag.
+It initializes the SPI protocol, the RFID reader, and the LCD display to output the tag's hexadecimal code, allowing the user to identify and record the authorization key.
+* **`proiect.ino`** (Access Control Logic): This is the core program that coordinates hardware components to regulate access.
+It uses a predefined constant for the authorization UID and specific servo angles to control the mechanical locking mechanism (70° for locked, 120° for unlocked).
+The program continuously monitors for a new card , validates the scanned tag against the stored ID, and triggers specific feedback: granting access (green LED, confirmation beep, and unlocking) or denying entry (red LED, alarm sequence, and keeping the door locked).<br>

+The system uses the following libraries to ensure seamless hardware integration:
+* **`MFRC522.h`**: For RFID module control and data decoding.
+* **`LiquidCrystal_I2C.h`**: For controlling the display via the I2C interface.
+* **`Servo.h`**: For precise control of the locking mechanism.
+* **`SPI.h`**: For reliable communication between the Arduino board and the RFID module.